Marc Jameson

-Marc Jameson is an American software developer and former record producer, audio engineer, programmer, writer, and remixer.
+Marc Jameson is an American former record producer, audio engineer, programmer, writer, and remixer.
 He began his career as an artist, in bands such as Kikiwest and The Distnce.
 Prior to his production work, he was the lead singer and keyboardist of the industrial rock band Diatribe.
 His credits include Christina Aguilera, Madonna, Kelly Osbourne, Matt & Kim, Static-X, Bon Jovi, and more.